jeremylt/LFAToolkit.jl/docs/src/public/basis.md

 ### H Prolongation Bases

-These bases provide prolongation from a single element to a macro element of the same order or a macro element to a macro element with a larger number of elements.
+These bases provide prolongation from a single element to a macro-element of the same order or a macro-element to a macro-element with a larger number of elements.

 ```@docs
 TensorH1LagrangeHProlongationBasis